TheUntraceable/DiscordMessageSigner/README.md

 TL;DR: Keep your keys synced.

+After this, you need to create 2 more files, `token.json`, and `database.sqlite`.
+You don't need to do anything after this, the application uses this internally.

 After you setup your config, you can run the application.
 You can run it by using `npm start`.

 ## Why?